Mosqlimate-project/sprint-template/scores/scores.md

 | Ki-Dengu Peppa           | 27, 28        |
 | DS_OKSTATE               | 29            |

- * Since the GeoHealth team provided 8 predictions using model 25 and 2 using model 26, and each model made predictions for diferent states, to have consistency in the table legends and figures below, we refer to model 26 as model 25 in the cases it was used.
+ * Since the GeoHealth team provided 8 predictions using model 25 and 2 using model 26, and each model made predictions for diferent states, to have consistency in the table legends and figures below, we refer to model 25, and 26 as GeoHealth in the tables and Figures.

 ## Ranking